zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 In this example, `rowsAffected` contains the value `1` returned by the save operation.

-This is often useful for basic validation, diagnostics, or logging, but it should not be interpreted as a full replacement for database-level execution details.
+This is often useful for basic validation, diagnostics, or logging, especially when you want to confirm that a tracked save actually wrote something.
+However, it should not be treated as a full replacement for database-level execution details.

 ## Common Save Scenarios